apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

-# Serverless Logic Web Tools SWF Deployment Webapp2
+# SonataFlow Deployment Webapp

-This is the web application for Serverless Logic Web Tools SWF Deployment to be used in Kogito-runtime.
+This is the web application for SonataFlow Deployment to be used in Kogito-runtime.

 ## Run local web server